KietTruonggg/Fruit_Classification/README.md

 # Fruit_Classification
-Fruit Classification using HOG discriptor and SVM classifier
+Fruit Classification using HOG discriptor and SVM classifier (From Scratch)